Paul-VB/PLS/README.md

 # Pauls-Launch-Script
-a collection of kOS scripts to automate launching a rocket in Kerbal Space Program
+A collection of kOS scripts to automate launching a rocket in Kerbal Space Program

 ## How to use this?